-- B. Representatives of the ASSOCIATION having business with the officers and individual members of the ASSOCIATION may confer with such officers or members during the course of the workday for a reasonable length of time, provided that such activities do not impede the operation of the CITY. - C. The ASSOCIATION shall advise the CITY, in writing, of its negotiators and shall be limited to designating three (3) negotiators who are CITY employees each calendar year.
-(The ASSOCIATION can designate alternates, however, only 3 employees shall be eligible for paid release time as provided for herein).
+- A. Release Time.
+The CITY shall allow paid release time to public agency employee representatives of the ASSOCIATION and its represented employees in the following instances: - 1.
+Meeting and conferring with the CITY with respect to wages, hours, and terms and conditions of employment.
+The ASSOCIATION shall advise the CITY, in writing, of its negotiators and shall be limited to designating three (3) negotiators who are CITY employees each calendar year.
+(The ASSOCIATION can designate alternates; however, only three (3) employees shall be eligible for paid release time as provided for herein.)
 CITY employee representatives shall be paid regular salary for the time spent annually in negotiations during regular work hours, except no payment will be made for negotiating time outside the representative's normal workday.
 The names of the duly chosen employee representatives of the Bargaining Unit shall be submitted to Human Resources sufficiently in advance of the regularly scheduled meetings so as to permit the scheduling of operations within the CITY.
 The provisions of this MOU shall be limited to conferences or negotiations held with respect to wages, hours, and conditions of employment.
-In addition to the 3 employee negotiators, ASSOCIATION may retain, at its sole expense, one or more non-employee consultants.
+In addition to the three (3) employee consultants. - 2.
+Testifying or appearing as the designated representative of the ASSOCIATION in conferences, hearings, or other proceedings before the California Public Employment Relations Board ("PERB"), or an agent of PERB, in matters relating to a charge filed by the ASSOCIATION against the CITY or by the CITY against the ASSOCIATION.
+Only one (1) CITY employee may be a designated representative of the ASSOCIATION for purposes of paid release time under this provision. - Testifying or appearing as the designated representative of the employee organization in matters before a personnel or merit commission or in grievance and/or disciplinary matters.
+Only one (1) CITY employee may be a designated representative of the ASSOCIATION for purposes of paid release time under this provision.